scottishgovernment/resources.mygov.scot/_standard/operational-acceptance.markdown

 date:   2015-03-10 13:33:00
 permalink: ../standard/operational-acceptance/
 categories: documentation
 summary: Be able to test the end-to-end service in an environment identical to that of the live version on all common browsers and devices.
-Use dummy accounts and a representative sample of users
+Use dummy accounts and a representative sample of users.
 tags:
 - policy
 type: standard